 Equitable estates and interests1 of all descriptions, including contingent remainders of equitable estates2, are subject to the rule against perpetuities.
 The mode in which the estate or interest is created, whether by devise, gift inter vivos or contract, is immaterial3.

 Discretionary trusts must be so limited that the discretion is not exercisable outside the perpetuity period4.
-In relation to instruments to which the Perpetuities and Accumulations Act 1964 applies5, and in relation to instruments to which the Perpetuities and Accumulations Act 2009 applies6,a disposition7, interest or estate may, however, be saved by the application of the 'wait and see' principle8.
+In relation to instruments to which the Perpetuities and Accumulations Act 1964 applies5, and in relation to instruments to which the Perpetuities and Accumulations Act 2009 applies6,a disposition7, interest or estate may, however, be saved by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.